 “Just going in there and racing with them like you belong there?
 My son is not going to be a part of human entertainment!
 I’ll tell you right now, none of them are going to accept you and you will be in danger.”

 I sighed.
-“This is what I want to do, Mom.”
+“This is what I want to do, Mom.
+I want to have fun.”

 “You want to stoop down to the level of a dog?
-Tokalu, what has happened to you?
-Why?”
+Tokalu, what has happened to you?”

 “The dog I met is not a bad being, not at all.
 Have you ever met a dog, Mom?”

 “I am aware of the dangers that are possible.
-That doesn’t necessarily mean dangerous things are going to occur.
+That doesn’t mean dangerous things are going to happen.
 I don’t live thinking like that, Mom.
 The way you do.”

 My mother shook her head back and forth.